padok-team/docs-terraform-guidelines/contexte_pattern.md

 Your tree structure with inputs through out it, is thus your context.

 If your context is DRY, then your tree structure is OK.
 If you have to repeat an input you might want to refactor your tree structure.
-Check the [refactoring section](#ease-of-refactoring) for details. if you are dry your arbo is OK if not you should change to simplify
+Check the [refactoring section](#ease-of-refactoring) for details.

 ### Uniqueness

 Each terragrunt layer defines one and only one module, you can not create a new resource independently without adding it to the module.
 This will force you to ask the question

-> should this new resource really be added to this layer ?
+> Should this new resource really be added to this layer ?
 > Isn't this resource a new project need ?

 Consequently you can either: